Forensic Linguistics (MA)

 - You will come into contact with many staff on the forensic linguistics programme who bring expertise on a wide range of forensic topics.

 - As well as undertaking taught modules, you will also have the opportunity to undertake a practical module where you will work on an authentic research project on a forensic linguistic topic.
 This will provide you with experience of research work, team working and collaboration and an opportunity to hone your research abilities.

-A 1st or upper 2nd class UK honours degree, or equivalent is usually required.
-The MA in Forensic Linguistics is suitable for graduates who hold degrees related to language, linguistics or law-related disciplines.
+Applicants should normally hold a first class or upper second class UK honours degree or equivalent.
+The MA in Forensic Linguistics is suitable for graduates who hold degrees in Linguistics, English Language, English Language & Literature (combined), Modern Languages, Law, Forensic Psychology, Criminology, Sociology with defined Criminology pathway.
 No legal background will be assumed.